Rosiberto/Gateway-Serial-Port/README.md

 #7.
 Para finalizar o Gateway, basta pressionar a letra 'q'

 #8.
-No código do arduino, você deve informar TODOS os fields do ThingSpeak a ser utilizado, incluindo a eles, a leitura do sensor conforme exemplo abaixo:
+No código do arduino, você deve informar TODOS os FIELDS do ThingSpeak a ser utilizado, incluindo a eles, a leitura do sensor conforme exemplo abaixo:

 ```